-Procedure.
-The psychophysical experiments were conducted in a 1.2 m \times 1.2 m \times 2.2 m sound-attenuated anechoic chamber

-(G+H Schallschutz).
-Just noticeable differences (JND) in acoustic room size were quantified using an adaptive two-interval, two-alternative, forced-choice paradigm.
+The psychophysical experiments were conducted in a 1.2 m x 1.2 m x 2.2 m sound-attenuated anechoic chamber (G+H Schallschutz GmbH, Ludwigshafen, Germany).
+Just-noticeable differences (JNDs) in acoustic room size were quantified using an adaptive two-interval, two-alternative, forced-choice paradigm.
 Each observation interval started with a short tone beep (50 ms, 1000 Hz) followed by a 5 s interval in which both the direct path and the BRIR were switched on.
 Within this interval, subjects evaluated the virtual echo-acoustic space by emitting calls and listening to the echoes from the virtual space.
-The calls were typically tongue clicks (see Results; Fig. 3).
+The calls were typically tongue clicks (see Results and Fig. 3).
 The end of an interval was marked by another tone beep (50 ms, 2000 Hz).
 The pause between the two intervals of each trial was 1 s.
 After the end of the second interval, the subjects judged which of the two intervals contained the smaller virtual room (smaller compression factor).
-To focus the subjects' attention away from overall loudness toward the temporal properties of the reverberation, we roved the amplitude of the BRIR by ±6 dB across intervals.
-This rove rendered discrimination based on the sound level of the reverberation difficult, at least for the larger three compression factors (see Stimuli, above).
+To focus the subjects' attention away from overall loudness towards the temporal properties of the reverberation, we roved the amplitude of the BRIR by $\pm 6 \text{ dB}$ across intervals.
+This rove rendered discrimination based on the sound level of the reverberation difficult, at least for the larger three compression factors (see 'Stimuli', above).

-Subjects were equipped with a professional headset microphone (Sennheiser HS2-EW) and in-ear headphones (Etymotic Research ER-4S).
-The headset microphone was positioned at a distance of ~3 cm to the left of the subjects' mouth.
-Headphones and microphone were connected to an external soundcard (RME Fireface 400), which was connected to the PC.
-A gamepad (BigBen interactive) was used as response device.
+Subjects were equipped with a professional headset microphone (Sennheiser HS2-EW, Wedemark, Germany) and in-ear headphones (Etymotic Research ER-4S, Grove Village, IL, USA).
+The headset microphone was positioned at a distance of about 3 cm to the left of the subjects' mouth.
+Headphones and microphone were connected to an external soundcard (RME Fireface 400, Haimhausen, Germany), which was connected to the PC.
+A gamepad (BigBen interactive, Bergheim, Germany) was used as response device.
 Auditory feedback was provided with a 250 ms tonal sweep, which was upward modulated for a correct decision and downward modulated for a wrong decision.

-Compression-factor JNDs were measured following a three-down, one-up rule (i.e., the difference between the two intervals was reduced after three correct decisions and increased after one incorrect decision).
+Compression-factor JNDs were measured following a three-down, one-up rule, i.e. the difference between the two intervals was reduced after three correct decisions and increased after one incorrect decision.
 An adaptive track was continued until 11 reversals (a wrong response after three consecutive correct trials, or three correct responses after one wrong response) were gathered.
-The compression-factor difference was 2 for reversals 1-3, 1.2 for reversals 4 and 5, and 1.1 for reversals 6-11.
+The compression-factor difference was 2 for reversals 1-3, 1.2 for reversals 4 and 5, and 1.1 for reversals 6 to 11.
 The mean compression-factor difference across the last six reversals was taken as the threshold for an experimental run.
-Data shown are the average of three consecutive runs, once the subjects' performance was stable (i.e., the SD of the thresholds across the last three runs was less than 1⁄4 of the mean threshold).
-JNDs are specified by the percentage of each side of
+Data shown are the average of three consecutive runs, once the subjects' performance was stable, i.e., the standard deviation of the thresholds across the last three runs was less than 1/4 of the mean threshold.
+JNDs are specified by the percentage of each side of the virtual room that must be increased such that the BRIR changes perceptibly.
+The psychophysical procedure challenged the subjects to optimize both their vocal emissions and the auditory analysis of the virtual echoes to extract room-size dependent echo characteristics based on the trial-to-trial feedback.
+Considering that loudness, spectral, and temporal cues covaried with IR compression, we cannot isolate the perceptual cue or combination of cues that was used.
+However, listeners were deterred from using loudness cues by the roving-level procedure.
+Parts of the current psychophysical data were presented at